Parking at Wellesley College

 There is no parking at any time in Gray Lot, Dower Lot, College Club Lots, Sports Center, in front of Munger Hall, Jewett Hill, Pendleton Hill, the Rte.
 135 circle by Cazenove and Pomeroy, the West End of the Sports Center, the Trade Center Lot, or in any other area that is not specifically authorized.

-Seniors residing in the Tower Court Complex, Lakehouse, Cervantes, Munger and the Quad must park in the Davis Parking Facility (DPF) on levels 3 and 4 during normal business hours, 7:00am-4:30pm Monday through Friday.
-After 4:30pm, Monday Through Friday, parking is permitted in Gray Lot and Founders Lot until 2am.
-There is no overnight parking in Gray Lot or Founders Lot Monday through Friday.
+UPDATE 1/22/18: Seniors residing in the Tower Court Complex, Lakehouse, Cervantes, Munger and the Hazard Quad must park in the DC Lots.
+Seniors may no longer park in the Davis Parking Garage until completion of the Science Center Construction Project.
+After 4:30pm, Monday through Friday, senior parking is permitted in Founders Lot until 2am.
+There is no overnight parking in Founders Lot Monday through Friday.

 Weekend Parking in Staff Lots (Seniors Only)

-Seniors may park anytime in Gray Lot and/or Founders Lot on the weekends beginning Friday at 4:30pm.
+Seniors may park anytime in Founders Lot on the weekends beginning Friday at 4:30pm.
 All students must remove their vehicles by 6am Monday morning.
 Failure to vacate by 6am will result in a parking citation and/or motor vehicle tow.

 There is no parking at any time in College Club Lots, Sports Center, Jewett Hill, Pendleton Hill, the Rte 135 circle by Cazenove and Pomeroy or in any other area that is not specifically authorized.

-During business hours (7:30am-4:30pm), commuter students must park their vehicles in the appropriate areas, which include levels 3 and 4 of Davis Parking Facility and the parallel spaces along Christmas Tree Alley adjacent to Gray Lot.
-Commuting students may park in the Founders Lot and Gray Lot after business hours and on weekends provided they vacate by 6am Monday morning.
+During business hours (7:30am-4:30pm), commuter students must park their vehicles in the Davis Parking Facility.
+Commuting students may park in the Founders Lot after business hours and on weekends provided they vacate by 6am Monday morning.
 Failure to vacate by 6am will result in a parking citation and/or a motor vehicle tow.

-Auditor students are required to register their vehicle(s) and may only park in the Davis Parking Facility.
+Auditor students are required to register their vehicle(s) and may only park in the Davis Parking Facility Lot.

 Munger Hall Seniors

 The parking spaces in front of Munger Hall are reserved only for seniors residing in Munger Hall on a first come first serve basis.
-Once occupied, all other Munger Seniors must park in the Davis Parking Facility.
+Once occupied, all other Munger Seniors must park in DC Lot (pictured above).
 In conjunction with the Police Department a special Munger Senior Parking Permit will be provided.

 All roadways surrounding the residence halls are fire lanes.
 Parking in a fire lane is strictly prohibited and will result in a parking citation or tow at the owner’s expense.